Sova vs VetoMatchups

 The Initiator (Sova) vs Sentinel (Veto) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Sova's Initiator abilities serve different purposes than Veto's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

-Sova has favorable matchups against 10 agents and unfavorable matchups against 15 agents in Valorant.
-Sova's strongest matchup is against Harbor with a 85.7% win rate.
-The most challenging matchup is Phoenix at 33.3% win rate.
+Sova has favorable matchups against 13 agents and unfavorable matchups against 12 agents in Valorant.
+Sova's strongest matchup is against Sage with a 80.0% win rate.
+The most challenging matchup is Breach at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |